 Minoxidil Foam vs Liquid

 The liquid form is the oldest form of application but the foam has succeeded the liquid with claims of easier application and results.
 The brand Rogaine manufactures the foam for both men and women.
 The men’s foam version comes in a 5% concentration and recently the women’s foam version also comes in a 5% concentration but only requires 1 application per day versus 2x for men.
 Below we will cover some of the several aspects of minoxidil from application, best practices, and other theories surrounding the medication.

 How to Apply Minoxidil

-The most important thing to remember about minoxidil is that it has to be applied topically.
-Therefore, making sure minoxidil is applied to the scalp properly will determine if the medication is absorbed sufficiently in the scalp to deliver the treatment down to the hair follicles where it is needed most.
-Here are a few key points when applying minoxidil (Full Detail: Definitive Guide to Using Minoxidil)
+The most important thing to remember about minoxidil is that it must be applied topically.
+Therefore, making sure minoxidil is applied to the scalp properly will determine if the medication is absorbed sufficiently in the scalp to deliver the treatment down to the hair follicles where it’s needed most.
+Here are a few key points when applying minoxidil:

 - Make sure the hair and scalp is thoroughly cleaned and dried before application.